Benin profile

 Radio is the main source of information, particularly in rural areas.
-The medium is popular because of its use of local languages.
-Phone-in programmes are particularly popular.
+Outlets broadcast in local languages and phone-in programmes are particularly popular.

-The BBC World Service (101.7), Radio France Internationale and Gabon's Africa No1 are available on FM in Cotonou.
+The BBC World Service (101.7) and Radio France Internationale are available on FM in Cotonou.

 The press